last-rev-llc/watchtower/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Publishing

+For maintainers publishing new versions, see [PUBLISHING.md](./PUBLISHING.md) for the complete publishing workflow including:
+- Beta vs stable releases
+- Security checklist
+- Version management with changesets
+- Dry run verification

 ## Support

 For support and questions: